 In all the internet video out there, there are basically two methods of delivery: Progressive download and adaptive bit rate streaming.

-Today, the majority of internet video is progressively downloaded, including YouTube, Vimeo, Hulu and yes, pornography, much of which is accessed through websites such as tubev sex Polish.
+Today, the majority of internet video is progressively downloaded, including YouTube, Vimeo, Hulu and yes, pornography.
 PD video is usually evident to the end user because the user interface shows a graphical indication of the download progress in the slider bar underneath the video.

 Video that is progressively downloaded is delivered at a higher data rate than the decoding process consumes it.
-This is the case for videos involving Nu Bay Big Tits, as well as many other types of video.
 Modern PD video systems front-load this process.
 The following graph shows the network load of an 80-second long YouTube video — note that the entire video is transmitted in about 40 seconds:

 Adaptive Bit Rate

 Streaming using Adaptive Bit Rate, or ABR, video is not as widely implemented today.
 Microsoft Smooth Streaming and Apple’s HTTP Live Streaming are both based on ABR concepts, and ABR video is used by Blockbuster, Netflix and the new AppleTV device.
-I would expect that the use of ABR video will grow over time, specifically driven by the emergence of more commercial entertainment video, as well as other video content from hdpornvideo and other sources.
+I would expect that the use of ABR video will grow over time, specifically driven by the emergence of more commercial entertainment video.

 ABR video is sent across the network in a more sophisticated manner than PD video.
 With ABR video, the server initially sends the client a “manifest file” that acts as a table of contents into the video.
 The video itself is divided into short fragments, each lasting between one and four seconds.
 The client requests each fragment of video from the server shortly before it is needed for playback.
 Every fragment is available on the server in one of several bit rates, and it is possible for the client to switch bit rates at fragment boundaries — so based on whether the previous fragment arrived early, on time or late, the client can adjust its request for the next fragment.
 The result is a system that can dynamically adjust to varying network congestion levels.
 Furthermore, the client can allow the user to seek randomly in the video, without needing to have the entire video cached.